Difference Between Agile vs Waterfall

 The waterfall model was one of the first software development models; it was effortless in its structure, making it easy to use and understand by software developers.

-- Feasibility: Before software is developed, it is checked if it is even feasible to work on this software.
-Is it possible to even build the software given the requirements of the clients, what would be the cost, and how many resources would need to be allocated to it?
+- Feasibility: Before we develop software, we check if it’s feasible to work on this software.
+Given the client’s requirements, can the software be built?
+What would be the cost, and how many resources would need to be allocated?

-- Requirements Analysis and Specification: Requirements analysis and specification are done to understand what the customer needs and whether the company has the resources to meet those needs.
+- Requirements Analysis and Specification: We perform requirements analysis and specification to understand the customer’s needs and to determine if our company has the resources to meet those needs.

-- Design: Once the above two steps are completed, developers can outline what they need to do and how they plan to do it.
+- Design: After completing the above two steps, developers can outline and plan to execute their tasks.
 They spend time on the drawing board analyzing all the steps.

-- Coding: Once the above steps are completed, developers move to the coding stage, where they write code.
-This is also a testing phase, where they test out their code, make changes to it and try to improve it as much as possible.
+- Coding: After completing the above steps, developers move to the coding stage, where they write code.
+This is also a testing phase, where they test their code, make changes, and try to improve it as much as possible.

-- Integration and Testing: This is the final phase of testing, all the steps are then merged, and final software is produced; one final testing is done before it is given to the customer.
+- Integration and Testing: This is the final phase of testing; we merge all the steps and produce the final software; we perform one final test before giving it to the customer.

-Below are the topmost comparisons between Agile vs Waterfall:
+Below are the topmost comparisons between Agile and Waterfall:

 Waterfall | Agile |